 To calculate the conversion rate you simply take the total number of conversions (purchases) and divide it by the total number of website visitors, during the same time period.
 So for example, let’s say you generated 60 conversions out of 1000 website visitors.
 In this case, your conversion rate would be 6% since 60:1000 x100 = 6%.

-What is the average Shopify store conversion rate?
+What is the average Shopify store conversion rate for Facebook ads?

-When looking at the graph below, you can see the weekly conversion rate for retargeting campaigns during 2022.
-So in 2022, the average conversion rate across all industries on retargeting campaigns is 7.84%.
+When looking at the graph below, you can see the weekly conversion rate for retargeting campaigns during 2023.
+The average conversion rate across all industries on facebook retargeting campaigns is 4.02%.

-You can see there has been a drop in the conversion rate with the start of 2022, which is completely natural considering that in January people tend to spend less since the holiday season is over.
-On the other hand, when looking at the most recent months, you can see that with the end of June, the CR started to go up again.
+You can see there has been a drop in the conversion rate with the start of 2023.
+This is completely natural considering that in January people tend to spend less since the holiday season is over.

-What is a good Shopify store conversion rate?
+What is a good Shopify store conversion rate for Facebook ads?

-Now you’re familiar with the average conversion rate for Shopify stores on prospecting and retargeting campaigns, but what’s generally considered a high and low CR?
+Now you’re familiar with the average conversion rate for Shopify stores on prospecting and retargeting campaigns.
+So, what’s generally considered a high and low CR?

 According to our data and based on stores that have an average order value (AOV) of $50, a low conversion rate on retargeting campaigns would be anything that’s equal to or lower than 3.7%.
 A good conversion rate on retargeting campaigns would be anything that’s equal to or higher than 15%.
 On the other hand, for prospecting campaigns, a low CR would be anything lower than 0.96%, while anything over 4% would be considered a high CR.